hanspr/mi-ide/README.md

 Please visit the [developers page](https://github.com/hanspr/mi-sources/wiki/plugins) with full instructions and videos about the plugin framework

-# Contributing

->**The only thing missing is a go library Client for the LSP protocol.
-If you  have the skills to help me implement one, please contact me opening an issue request.** [LSP Specifications](https://microsoft.github.io/language-server-protocol/specifications/specification-3-14/)

-You can use the [GitHub issue tracker](https://github.com/hanspr/mi-ide/issues) to report bugs, ask questions, or suggest new features.

-To create pull requests, please follow these recommendations:

-* Document very well your modifications in the code, so I can understand the changes
-* Test your changes for a few weeks (by using the editor on real work).
-To confirm that your modification does not create a side effects on the rest of the editor.
-I tell this out of personal experience.
-    - At the beginning I used to change one line of code and thought that I had fixed or improved something.
-A few days later I realized I broke something else.

 ## Translate

 You will find the translation file in your config directory under : langs